-after police shot and killed Philando Castile on 7/7/16
+after police shot and killed Philando Castile on 7/7/2016

 it’s okay, Mommy.
 I’m right here with you,

 I say, but I’m not there anymore.
-I’ve grown
+I’ve grown—

 my fingernails long enough to scratch, pick

 at every hair in my head. you say

 he’s dead. he died inside the car with you

-and me—I didn’t hear him moving around
+and me—I didn’t hear him or any other

-you say he was a good man.
+don’t own a gun. you say he was a good man.

 now. now, Mommy, it’s okay.
 I know you